bluesky/governance/README.md

 _For details, start with [CHARTER.md](./CHARTER.md)._

-* Each repository has a written list of Maintainers that manage contributions to the repository.
+* Each repository has a written list of Maintainers who manage contributions to the repository.
 The Maintainers have lattitude to define the process that works best for each repository (e.g. how much code review).
   The Maintainers operate by